denten-papers/archive-bloomsbury/main.md

 The catalog is what gives the collection its order.
 Without the catalog a pile of papers on my disk is just a pile.
 The catalog describes the documents and, most importantly, it tells us how and where to find them.
+The archive is composed of *records*.
+From the infinitude of possible descriptions about reality, the record preserves that which is important.
+Think of an obvious example, like a police report.
+A police report captures the details relevant to an incident.
+Police officers who would write a novel at the scene of an accident would be dismissed of their duties.
+The archiving practice of law enforcement requires records of a particular kind.
+The archive of a novelist will contain documents drastically different than those of a police report or a medical record.
+The archive creates answers for questions like "What constitutes an event?"
+The police report consists of accidents and violations.
+The medical record consists of symptoms and diagnoses.
+The literary record contains documents relevant to the author's output.
+In selecting the important events, or what constitutes an event, the archive constructs a sense of time.
+Archival time is made up of records.

+In this disparity between everything that can be recorded and the much smaller subset of details that are actually recorded lies the normative power of an archive.
+The archive projects value, because it contains documents that privilege certain facts over others, reflecting modes of seeing the world that comply with an archive's collection policy.
+The National Archives of the United Kingdom recommend an archive's collection policy further to include "information which identifies the repository and the governing body," "information about the legal status of the repository or other source of its authority to collect," "information about the scope of, or limitations to, the [collection] policy," "information about the process of collection," and "information concerning access."
+The collection policy of the National Archives itself defines the role of the institution in terms of collecting and "records from all government departments and bodies whose records are public records under the Public Record's Act" [@ p5].
+It further continues to identify an interest collecting "public records of historical value and enduring public interest," which include among other kinds of material "significant records concerning international relations and defence," "records of commissions, tribunals, and inquiries," and "case files, datasets and other records which contain extensive information about the lives of individual or groups [...] which contribute substantially to public knowledge and understanding of the people and communities of the UK" [@ 6-7].

+Consider QZAP's collection policy in comparison.
+It includes first, a definition of what a "zine" is: "a self-published, small circulation, non-commercial booklet or magazine, usually produced by one person or a few individuals."
+Then it narrows that definition to the notion of a "queer zine," a self-published document related to "people's expression of gender and sexuality" in a long list of self-identified categories that include:

+> queer, kweer, gay, lesbian, bi, bisexual, fag, faggot, dyke, trans, tranny, queen, king, princess, Nancy boy, Brucey Boy, nelly, femme, butch, bulldagger, bulldyke, polyamorous, pansexual, omnisexual, asexual, homo, Saphist, faerie, and of course Friend of Dorothy.

+The list of the kind of materials that the archive is interested in preserving further includes a number of themes related to:

+> sex, same-gender sex, same-gender love, same-gender attraction/desire,
+> gender, transgender issues, bisexuality, sexual health, HIV/AIDS, STI's
+> (STDs), safer sex, music, popular culture, feminism, activism, politics,
+> racism, classism, fat phobia, ageism, traveling, anti-assimilationism, art,
+> DIY (do-it-yourself), comics/comix, erotica/porn, journaling/diary zines,
+> manifestos, [and] poetry.

 You can begin to understand now why in thinking about archives I evoked not only the obvious few public archives like the state library, but also the